Progress but not world-class: The Encompass view of the Australian 2021 Budget

 In particular, the current rules do not reflect global work practices, and impose an inappropriate compliance burden on many taxpayers in all but the simplest of cases – this has led to increased uncertainty and disputes.

 In addition, the Board identified a number of integrity concerns that arise due to the way in which the current rules operate.
-The need to modernise was brought into sharp focus by the COVID-19 pandemic, as individuals being unable to travel because of restrictions placed at national borders created complications for employers negotiating their obligations under Superannuation Guarantee and Pay-As-You-Go (PAYG) withholding rules.
+The need to modernize was brought into sharp focus by the COVID-19 pandemic, as individuals being unable to travel because of restrictions placed at national borders created complications for employers negotiating their obligations under Superannuation Guarantee and Pay-As-You-Go (PAYG) withholding rules.

 Mr Frydenberg also announced that the Government will make it easier for businesses to offer employee share schemes (ESS), to provide more Australians with a share in the economic value they create through their hard work.
-Specifically, the Government will modernise the tax treatment of ESS by removing the cessation of employment taxing point for tax-deferred ESS.
+Specifically, the Government will modernize the tax treatment of ESS by removing the cessation of employment taxing point for tax-deferred ESS.